richardeigenmann/LearnSfml/Readme.md

 ## Description

 This short program creates a Window, loads a jpg image and displays it while playing a sound file.
+The user can move the text with the cursor keys.
 It was created as a starter project for SFML experiments.

 Successful Experiments include: